Jurisdiction Pricing Zones

 From the API's perspective, the distinction between PoA and JPA is never surfaced.
 The signing URL always points to the same PoA signing flow, regardless of which documents are bundled inside.

-How the API Communicates Carveout Requirements
+How the API Communicates Zone Requirements

 Error on Case Creation